developsumitkumar/Jukebox-Music/README.md

 The Jukebox Application is a command-line music management system inspired by the classic jukebox experience.
 Users can browse songs and podcasts, build custom playlists, and play audio files — all from an intuitive console menu.

-Built as part of the **NIIT StackRoute Full Stack Development Program**, this project showcases Java fundamentals applied to a practical, real-world use case.

 ---